 New Zealand’s landscapes have been shaped by powerful geothermal forces.
 Lake Taupo, Australasia’s largest lake, owes its existence to a massive and ancient volcanic eruption.
 These days, the region stretching from Lake Taupo north to Rotorua is popular with visitors wanting to catch a glimpse of the earth’s geothermal forces at play.
 A thin surface crust in this part of the North Island results in a remarkable array of geothermal features, from bubbling mud pools to powerful steam vents, hot waterfalls and geysers, as well as thermal pools and spa complexes.

 As it is an island nation, nowhere in New Zealand is very far from the sea, and that means the coastline features high on the list of what makes the landscape unique.
 The coastline ranges from golden-sand beaches to rugged coastlines and crashing surf.
 In summer, the beaches of Northland, The Coromandel, Bay of Plenty and Nelson are great for swimming, while the regions’ offshore islands are idyllic getaways.
 Visitors who enjoy boating will find paradise in the Bay of Islands, in Auckland’s Hauraki Gulf, and in the Marlborough Sounds.

 There is more to the North Island’s Waitomo region than meets the eye.
-Underneath rolling hills is a labyrinth of underground rivers, sinkholes, caves, rock formations, and caver’s paradise studded with glow-worms.
-Thirty million years ago this landscape was beneath the sea, but geological activity lifted it clear, and rainwater formed fissures in the rock that turned into streams and underground rivers which visitors can now explore in abseiling, caving and black-water rafting expeditions.
+Underneath rolling hills is a labyrinth of underground rivers, sinkholes, caves, rock formations, and a cavers’ paradise studded with glow-worms.
+Thirty million years ago this landscape was beneath the sea but geological activity lifted it clear, and rainwater formed fissures in the rock that turned into streams and underground rivers that visitors can now explore in abseiling, caving and black-water rafting expeditions.
 In the South Island too, you’ll find cave systems from the Marble Mountains in Nelson right down to Fiordland.